 I read an article in the newspaper recently that reinforces the important message that needs to get out there amongst us all both for children and adults.
 The article was about the importance of boredom being a part of a child’s life and how it is essential to the child’s development.

-Whilst many parents cringe when their child declares they are bored, parents should be celebrating knowing that this is healthy and has the potential to produce resilience and learnings.
+Whilst many parents cringe when their child declares they are bored, parents should be celebrating knowing that this is healthy and has the potential to produce resilience and learning.

 Boredom is actually a vital component of children’s learning.